-This page gives information on wiring various Din connectors for various purposes including MIDI (Musical Instrument Digital Interface) connections.
+This page gives information on wiring Din connectors for various purposes, including MIDI (Musical Instrument Digital Interface) connections.

 DIN is short for Deutsches Insitut für Normung eV, the standards setting organization for Germany.
 A DIN connector is a connector that conforms to one of the many standards defined by DIN.
 DIN connectors are used widely in Hi-Fi, Audio Visual, Music and in Computers.
 For example, the keyboard connector for a PC is a DIN connector, as is the connector on a MIDI lead and an S-Video lead.

-Whilst professionally made cables normally give better results than home made, if you wish to make or repair your own cables the information below should help:
+Whilst professionally made cables normally give better results than home-made equivalents, if you wish to make or repair your own cables the information below should help:

 Pin -> + (Positive)

 Leads Direct can supply both 2 pin DIN speaker leads, and if required, the connectors to make your own.

 If you prefer, we can make Custom Leads to your specific requirements, so that you get exactly what you need.